git-ogawa/setup_kube_cluster/docs/setup_cluster.md

 ```

 ## Support distributions
-- rhel-based distribution (such as Rocky linux)
+- RHEL-based distribution (such as Rocky linux)